BenediktStufler/grant/readme.txt

   -o, --outfile=OUTFILE      Output simulated random tree in the graphml format
                              to OUTFILE.
   -p, --profile=PROFILE      Output the degree profile to the file PROFILE.
+  -P, --poisson              Simulate a branching mechanism with a Poisson
+                             law.
   -r, --randgen=RANDGEN      Use the pseudo random generator RANDGEN.
 Available
                              options are taus2, gfsr4, mt19937, ranlux,
                              ranlxs0, ranlxs1, ranlxs2, ranlxd1, ranlxd2, mrg,